SuyashTiwariCoder/First-program/README.md

 # First-program
-This quiz is all about how much my friend know me.
-You will get some questions related to me, and you have to answer them correctly, in order to score more.
-If you answered them all correctly, then you can tell me I will update the high scorers.
+This test is regarding how much my companion know me.
+You will get a few inquiries identified with me, and you need to answer them accurately, to score more.